 Tables 5-7 report cross-sectional estimation results for our three dependent variables based on the BEEPS 2002 survey.
-Table 5 reports full sample and sample split results for the dependant variable Access to finance.
+Table 5 reports full sample and sample split results for the dependent variable Access to finance.
 In all five regressions reported we regress credit access on our information sharing index, controlling for firm characteristics and country-level indicators of institutional and macroeconomic reform.
-Although this dependant variable is measured only on an ordinal scale from 1 to 4, we present OLS estimates in Table 5.
+Although this dependent variable is measured only on an ordinal scale from 1 to 4, we present OLS estimates in Table 5.
 This makes our results easily comparable with the instrumental variable estimates reported later on.
-Ordered probit estimates, however, yield identical qualitative results to those presented in Tables 5 and 6.
+However, ordered probit estimates (not reported for brevity) yield identical qualitative results to those presented in Tables 5 and 6.